Low-Cost Privacy-Preserving Decentralized Learning

 \subsection{Threat model}

-We aim to protect the privacy of user data against \emph{honest-but-curious} participating nodes during the training.
+We aim to protect the privacy of users data against \emph{honest-but-curious} participating nodes during training.
 This scenario is in line with related work~\cite{geipingInvertingGradientsHow2020,cyffersMuffliatoPeertoPeerPrivacy2022,biswasNoiselessPrivacyPreservingDL2025} in the domain of privacy-preserving \ac{DL}, where the attacker can observe information about a victim node during training but does not deviate from the algorithm.
-We consider the attacker to be a node (or a set of nodes) of the training algorithm, but this can be extended to an attacker eavesdropping on a node's communication.
-The attacker's goal is to gain some information about the victim's data distribution, which we quantify in terms of PNDP (see. \cref{sec:PNDP} for a formal definition).
+We consider the attacker to be a node (or a set of nodes) participating in the training algorithm, but this can be extended to the case where an attacker is eavesdropping on a node's communication.
+The attacker's goal is to infer about the victim's data, which we quantify in terms of PNDP (see~\cref{sec:PNDP} for a formal definition).
 This notion of privacy in the context of \ac{DL} is driven by the observation that privacy loss is not equal between all nodes in a distributed algorithm: close neighbors in the communication topology will receive more information from a node than nodes that are further away.